nsubstitute/NSubstitute/docs/help/_posts/2010-04-01-argument-matchers.markdown

 ## How NOT to use argument matchers

+Occasionally argument matchers get used in ways that cause unexpected results for people.
+Here are the most common ones.

+### Using matchers outside of stubbing or checking received calls

 Argument matchers should only be used when setting return values or checking received calls.
 Using `Arg.Is` or `Arg.Any` without a call to `.Returns` or `Received()` can cause your tests to behave in unexpected ways.

 For example: